weecology/retrieverdash/docs/introduction.rst

 An automated testing tool and dashboard for datasets available through Data Retriever
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This django project serves as a status server and dashboard where maintainers and users can see
+This django project serves as a status server and dashboard for  the `Retriever recipes`_ from the `Data Retriever`_ platform.
+The information about each data package recipe can be found in the `Data Retriever recipe`_'s docs`
-the status of datasets i.e. whether the datasets are installing properly or not and the changes
+Maintainers and users can check the status of datasets packages(retriever-recipes) i.e. whether the datasets are installing properly or not and the changes
-that have been made to the dataset.
+that have been made to these datasets.
+Check out the `retrieverdash source code`_

 The dashboard
 ~~~~~~~~~~~~~